zhentaoshi/Boosted_HP_filter/README.md

 This is the repository for

-Peter Phillips and Zhentao Shi (2020): "[Boosting: Why You Can Use the HP Filter ](https://arxiv.org/abs/1905.00175)" forthcoming at *International Economic Review*.
+Peter Phillips and Zhentao Shi (2021): "[Boosting: Why You Can Use the HP Filter,](https://arxiv.org/abs/1905.00175)" International Economic Review*.